willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - FTP-ed the replacement `.bam` files from the replacement 'Original_data' set to the lab NAS drive for cold storage.
   - pipe has run unsupervised through trimming, alignment, indexing, sorting, deduping, indel realignment and base recalibration! ...but some files seem to have been dropped on the way.
   - I wrote `find_missing_files.sh` to list what's missing...
-3 fastq files are weird in a way that breaks Picard.
+3 fastq files are weird in a way that s Picard.
 Investigating...

 Thursday, 8 October 2015